 The Mother-and-Son Bond

-Before her death, Mark’s mother Janice tells him that she will always be with him.
+Before her death, Mark’s mother, Janice, tells him that she will always be with him.
 Young as he is, Mark takes this quite literally.
-And after meeting Susan, his beliefs are affirmed that his mother has come back to him.
+And after meeting Susan, his beliefs are affirmed that his mother has returned to him.
 For her part, Susan gladly accepts this, hoping to help this motherless child find his way back to his happiness.
-But when Mark tries to tell her that Henry was attempting to kill Connie, she immediately reminds him that Henry is her son.
-The accompanying slap must have hurt Mark, both physically and emotionally, and forces him to retreat into a cocoon of despair.
+But when Mark tries to tell her that Henry is attempting to kill Connie, she immediately reminds him that Henry is her son.
+The accompanying slap must have hurt Mark, both physically and emotionally, and forced him to retreat into a cocoon of despair.

 However, that doesn’t prevent him from coming to Susan’s rescue when he senses that her life is in danger.
 In the closing scenes, we learn that Mark has returned home.
 He remembers the choice that Susan made on the cliff on that day and wonders whether she would make the same choice if she had to do it all over again.
 Mark reveals to the audience that he will always be curious but never speak to her about it.
 While it might have been a purposeful choice on Susan’s part to save Mark and not Henry, the temptation would be too big if she has to go through those moments again.